gregfullard/100-days-of-code/log.md

 ### Day R2D41: 2020-11-11
 R2D41 #100DaysOfCode - Spent the morning on minor adjustments to the DynamoDB data model and the corresponding markdown file format.
 At this stage I will be able to dynamically populate the ontolodgy using only front-matter from the markdown file.
 Will look at that tomorrow..

+### Day R2D42: 2020-11-12
+R2D42 #100DaysOfCode - Battling a bit with the mindshift from a typical Relational design to "Single-Table" design with DynamoDB